M-Subhan10/DBMS-using-Data-structures-/README.md

 ## About the Repository

 This repository contains the code for the DBMS File Repository System - Open Hashing.
-The code was written by MuhammadAliAhson and is protected by copyright.
+The code was written by Muhammad Subhan and is protected by copyright.
 If you find this project useful or interesting, kindly show your appreciation by starring the repository.

 ## Getting Started